etijskens/et-micc/tutorials/TUTORIAL-5.rst

 code from having to build documentation themselves.
 Making it happen is very easy.
 First, make sure the git repository of your code is pushed on Github_.
 Second, create a Readthedocs_ account if you do not already have one.
 Then, go to your Readthedocs_ page, go to *your projects* and hit import project.
-Fill in the fields and every time you push commits to Github_ its documentation will be rebuild automatically and published.
+After filling in the fields, the documentation will be rebuild automatically and published every time you push your code to the Github_ remote repository.

 .. note:: Sphinx must be able to import your project in order to extract the documentation.
     If your codes depend on Python modules other than the standard library, this will fail and